 I also have a driver for the Odroid C1.

 Feel free to write drivers yourself for other boards; the protocol is detailed in the links and it will usually take around 30 lines of code.

-All of the collateral you need to build yourself a VGAtonic can be found on Github.
-All the parts?
-Shop around; here is the BOM.
 If you have perfect soldering skills, you can probably make one for about $24 (less if you have more parts lying around).